michaellawson00/Getting-and-Cleaning-Data-Course-Project/README.md

 ".Y"->  "in direction Y"
 ".Z"->  "in direction Z"

-Finally, using the gropup_by and summarise fucntions contained in "dplyr" I grouped the dataset by activity and subject and returned the mean in a file called 'TidyCodeBook_MAL.txt'.
+Finally, using the group_by and summarise fucntions contained in "dplyr" I grouped the dataset by activity and subject and returned the mean in a file called 'TidyCodeBook_MAL.txt'.